|

 first opportunity to go snorkeling with sea turtles and

 the archipelago's playful sea lions.
-Overnight on the Alta.
+Overnight on the Grace.

 Genovesa Island